sabertazimi/awesome-notes/computerScience/network/networkBasicNotes.md

 - generates mappings between link layer and network layer addresses cached in nodes
 - request-reply protocol: who has network address X => I have network address X
 - request sent to link layer broadcast address, reply sent to requesting address
 - when request to dest ARP packet header with empty DEST HARDWARE ADDRESS field and opcode 1(request)
 - when reply to src ARP packet header with dest hardware address as SRC HARDWARE ADDRESS field, src hardware address as DEST HARDWARE ADDRESS field and opcode 2(reply)
 - if A and B aren't in same sub-net, they delivery ARP boardcast with third public gateway

 ### Packet Format

 #### Endian

 - network is big-endian
-- in x86 processor, use `htons()/ntohs()/htonl()/ntohl()` host - network -short/long helper function to transform format
+- in x86 processor, use `htons()/ntohs()/htonl()/ntohl()` host:
+  network -short/long helper function to transform format

 ```c
 #include <arpa/inet.h>